gSchool/HTTPQuestions/README.md

 Cache-Control: no-cache
 Postman-Token: 0041e3c3-efdb-f0c3-b2f4-2d79f6d0f44b
 ```
+this is a response with the "Delete" code that indicates that The requested resource is no longer available at the server and no forwarding address is known.
+This condition is expected to be considered permanent.

 __JSON__

 * Describe what JSON is.
 What is it used for.
+JSON is a javascript Object Notation and is use as a data interchange format.

 * Convert the following map into a javascript object then console log the age.

 ```
 { "company" : "Github", "age": 7, "categories" : "Services,Internet,Software"}

+var myArray= JSON.parse('{ "company" : "Github", "age": 7, "categories" : "Services,Internet,Software"}');

+	console.log(myArray.age);

 ```
 * Convert the following to a javascript object.
 Console log each company name.